What are the needs?

 How are we helping?

-In 2014 following the intensified fighting, the EU has increased its humanitarian funding to respond to the urgent needs of those affected by recent attacks by armed opposition groups.
-EU funding provides protection and relief to people displaced inside Iraq as well as other vulnerable populations affected by the conflict.
+EU funding provides protection and relief to people displaced inside Iraq, as well as other vulnerable populations affected by the conflict.

-In addition, the EU Civil Protection Mechanism was activated to facilitate and support the rapid deployment of participating states' in-kind assistance and expertise to the region.
-The Mechanism is coordinated through the Commission's Emergency Response Coordination Centre (ERCC), which monitors the crisis 24 hours a day.
+In 2014, the EU Civil Protection Mechanism was activated to facilitate and support the rapid deployment of participating states' in-kind assistance and expertise to the region.
+The Mechanism is coordinated through the European Commission's Emergency Response Coordination Centre (ERCC), which monitors the crisis 24 hours a day.

-ECHO also allocates aid to refugees in Jordan and Lebanon to cover emergency support to the most vulnerable.
-In this context ECHO supports UNHCR, whose mandate is to identify the most vulnerable groups, assess their specific needs, and provide protection.
+The Commission also allocates aid to Iraqi refugees in Jordan and Lebanon to cover emergency support to the most vulnerable.
+In this context, the European Commission's Humanitarian Aid and Civil Protection department (ECHO) supports the UN Refugee Agency (UNHCR) whose mandate is to identify the most vulnerable groups, assess their specific needs, and provide protection.

 See the ECHO factsheet on Iraq for the latest facts and figures.